Edna Murray: Criminal career

-Murray was not found guilty in the kidnapping conspiracy but was returned to the Women's prison in Jefferson City, Mo to finish serving her term for highway robbery.
+Murray was not found guilty in the kidnapping conspiracy but was returned to the women's prison in Jefferson City, Missouri to finish serving her term for highway robbery.
 Volney Davis led FBI agents to Hamilton's grave outside Aurora, Illinois three months later.
 Edna eventually backed his story up.

 Later life

 Murray was very cooperative with the authorities after her capture and gave evidence against a number of the Barker-Karpis gang's associates, along with corrupt police officers and lawyers.
 While in prison, she marketed her persona as a "gangster's moll" in a number of newspapers and journals, writing articles with titles such as "I Was a Karpis-Barker Gang Moll".
 She was paroled from the Women's Prison at Jefferson City, Missouri on December 20, 1940.

 Murray died in San Francisco in 1966 and is buried there.

 Depiction

 Actress Ina Marie Smith portrayed Murray in the first Dollar Baby screen adaptation of Stephen King's short story "The Death of Jack Hamilton".
 This is the first major depiction of her in any film or television adaptation.